 Tackling racial equity involves examining the ways that implicit bias and traditional, non-culturally competent teaching practices negatively impact students.
 When the transformation first began, the term “equity” was not widely used or understood.
-Thus far, much of the district’s work to build more equitable outcomes for students has involved building a shared understanding among staff of where students are currently situated, the unique barriers some students face and why the work to remove barriers is part of teaching.
+In the earlier years of the five-year transformation, the district focused on building a shared understanding among staff of where students are currently situated, the unique barriers some students face and why the work to remove barriers is part of teaching.

-of teachers who attended changed teaching practices as a result (2020-21 school year)
+of teachers who attended changed teaching practices as a result (2021-22 school year)

 Equity requires accountability — so BCPS uses a data-driven approach.
-The district’s transformation team ensures that all administrators collect data on a wide range of measures, including academic improvement, discipline, attendance, career choices, literacy and much more.
+The district’s transformation team ensures that all administrators collect data on a wide range of measures, including academic improvement, student experience surveys, discipline, attendance, career choices, literacy and much more.
 BCPS also partners with the American Institute for Research (AIR), which specializes in measuring education reform efforts at school districts across the country.
 AIR analyzes student achievement and discipline data, as well as conducts an annual teacher survey, administers parent focus groups, conducts school site visits, and interviews administrators, teachers and staff.

 At BCPS, the focus is on making the data actionable.
 At weekly meetings, BCPS leadership identifies how measures are breaking down along racial lines, such as the number of suspensions, the effectiveness of new trauma-informed practices, student attendance or grade level proficiency, and where additional support is needed.